Step 4.7

 About the RAD

 A RAD is a lump sum payment that is fully refunded to you or your family when you leave the home.
-So it works like a loan, allowing the aged care home to invest and earn interest, in order to build and improve the home and help maintain it.
+It works like a loan, allowing the aged care home to invest and earn interest, in order to build, improve and maintain the home.

 How the refund works

-When you leave the aged care home (nursing home), the aged care provider is required to refund your deposit to you or your family within the following set timeframes:
+When you leave the aged care home, the provider is required to refund the RAD to you or your family within the following timeframes:

 If you give:

-• More than 14 days notice of leaving – your lump-sum balance must be refunded to you on the day you leave.
+- More than 14 days notice of leaving – your RAD must be refunded to you on the day you leave.

-• Within 14 days of leaving – your lump-sum balance must be refunded to you within 14 days of you giving notice.
+- Notice within 14 days of leaving – your RAD must be refunded within 14 days of you giving notice.

-• No notice of leaving – your lump-sum balance must be refunded within 14 days of your leaving.
+- No notice of leaving – your RAD must be refunded within 14 days of your leaving.

 Plus:

-• In the event of your death, the aged care home (nursing home) must refund the lump sum balance within 14 days of the day on which they were shown evidence of probate or letters of administration (for someone who has died without leaving a will).
+- In the event of your death, for someone who has died without leaving a will, the aged care home must refund the RAD within 14 days of the day they were shown evidence of probate or letters of administration.

-If the lump sum is not refunded by the end of these legislated time frames, the aged care home (nursing home) will be charged a Maximum Permissible Interest Rate on the owing amount until the lump sum is fully refunded.
+If the lump sum is not refunded by the end of these legislated time frames, the aged care home will be charged the Maximum Permissible Interest Rate on the owing amount until the RAD is fully refunded.

 The Maximum Permissible Interest Rate

 This higher rate of interest is called the Maximum Permissible Interest Rate (or MPIR).
 This amount is reviewed by the Australia Government per quarter.
-As of October 2023, the Maximum Permissible Interest Rate sits at 8.15%.
-This rate kicks in from the day after you should have been refunded your refundable deposit balance and it acts as an incentive.
+As of 20th March 2025, the Maximum Permissible Interest Rate sits at 8.42%.
+This rate kicks in from the day after you should have been refunded your refundable deposit balance and it acts as an incentive for providers to pay the refund on time.

-The applicable MPIR is fixed on the day you sign your agreement with the aged care home (nursing home), so does not go up even if the rate goes up over the time you are in the aged care home (nursing home).
+The MPIR is fixed the day you sign your agreement with the aged care home it does not change over time.

 Remember:

-• When you leave the aged care home (nursing home), the entire amount will be refunded to you or your family.
-If you have pre-agreed for certain fees to be taken out of your refundable accommodation deposit when you leave, then you or your family will receive the balance.
-Pre-agreed arrangements must be detailed, approved and signed in the agreement that you sign with your aged care home (nursing home).
+- When you leave the aged care home, the entire amount will be refunded to you or your family.
+If you have pre-agreed for certain fees to be taken out of your RAD when you leave, then you or your family will receive the balance.
+Pre-agreed arrangements must be approved and signed off in the agreement you sign with your aged care home.

 Plus:

-• Your loan is fully backed by the Australian Government.
-The Government sets strict rules about how the aged care home (nursing home) can invest this money and criminal penalties can be imposed for misuse of these funds.
+- Your RAD is guaranteed by the Australian Government which sets strict rules about how the aged care home can invest the money and criminal penalties can be imposed for misuse.

 About the DAP